Glenstrata faces uphill struggle to build iron ore clout

-LONDON Glencore and Xstrata, set to create a $90 billion (56.7 billion pound) mining powerhouse, have put iron ore at the top of their post-merger to-do list, building up the one key commodity where they are all but absent.
+LONDON, March 5 Glencore and Xstrata, set to create a $90 billion mining powerhouse, have put iron ore at the top of their post-merger to-do list, building up the one key commodity where they are all but absent.

 Yet industry sources caution that without a major deal, any hopes the two will swiftly repeat their coal success in iron ore -- a lucrative markets which is mostly concentrated in a few companies' hands -- may be disappointed.